Canon 1300D vs Nikon D5

-The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D5 are two digital cameras that were announced, respectively, in March 2016 and January 2016.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 20.7 MP.
+The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D5 are two digital cameras that were officially introduced, respectively, in March 2016 and January 2016.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (1300D) and a full frame (D5) sensor.
+The Canon has a resolution of 17.9 megapixels, whereas the Nikon provides 20.7 MP.

 An illustration of the physical size and weight of the Canon 1300D and the Nikon D5 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5 is considerably larger (95 percent) than the Canon 1300D.
 Moreover, the D5 is substantially heavier (192 percent) than the 1300D.
 It is noteworthy in this context that the D5 is splash and dust-proof, while the 1300D does not feature any corresponding weather-sealing.